henrique1837/thevibes/README.md

 Included [UNS Login](https://docs.unstoppabledomains.com/login-with-unstoppable/), user can use its domain as character.

+Included [IDX](https://idx.xyz/) to allow users use its [Self.ID](https://self.id/) profile as character and save base's position in the space.

 Still a Proof of Concept:

 - Is it possible to make a multiplayer game using IPFS pubsub (or frameworks that were constructed on top of IPFS) ?